Modern-Day Kitchens are the Heart of Every Home, But They're Also Becoming its Technological Hub

 GE might trail Samsung in the field of high IQ refrigeration, but they do produce an impressive kitchen hub of their own.

-The is a range hood with a 27-inch display screen and forward- and down-facing cameras built into it.
+The GE Profile Kitchen Hub is a range hood with a 27-inch display screen and forward- and down-facing cameras built into it.

 The first two features come with obvious implications—video chatting, recipe and cooking videos, and streaming TV and music capabilities.
 Yes, you can binge your favorite Netflix show while you prepare breakfast, lunch, or dinner.